worldbank/wb-reproducible-research-repository/guidance_note_wb.md

 The Reproducible Research Repository contains the instructions and materials, known as “reproducibility packages”, which are required to generate the results in a specific publication.
 To ensure the credibility of the repository, reproducibility packages are verified to ensure that they are complete and fully functional before they are posted in the repository.

-Reproducibility verification consists of ensuring that the reviewer can reproduce exactly the outputs (statistical tables and data visualizations) in the publication by running the reproducibility package provide by the authors.
+Reproducibility verification consists of ensuring that the reviewer can reproduce exactly the outputs (statistical tables and data visualizations) in the publication by running the reproducibility package provided by the authors.
 The reviewer will verify that the package is _complete_, producing every output in the manuscript; _stable_, producing the exact same outputs every time it is run; and _consistent with the paper_, meaning that the tables and figures reproduced match exactly those included in the paper.
 This is not a review of the accuracy or quality of the code, the data or the methods applied, or the validity of the research itself.